Fried hard boiled eggs are buttery, crispy and delicious. They are wonderful as a snack, as a breakfast, or as a salad topping.

-My latest egg discovery: hard boiled eggs halved and fried in butter, on both sides, until golden-brown.
+Take boiled eggs, cut them in half, and saute them in butter on both sides until golden-brown.
 They come out so delightful: warm and buttery, soft yet crispy.
 I season them very simply, with salt and black pepper.
 Paprika would probably enhance their flavor.
 But I find it unnecessary.
 Scroll down to the recipe card for detailed instructions.

 But are they healthy?

 I believe they are.
-Obviously, fried hard boiled eggs are perfect for anyone on a keto or low carb diet.
+Obviously, fried hard-boiled eggs are perfect for anyone on a keto or low carb diet.
 Eggs are very healthy, according to research.
-And happily, butter is pretty much harmless according to current research, unless you have a tendency to develop high cholesterol, in which case you could fry your eggs in olive oil (that sound really good, actually!).
+And happily, butter is pretty much harmless for most healthy people according to current science.
+But if you prefer, you could fry your eggs in olive oil.
+That sound really good, actually!

 Can you keep leftovers?

 You can, for 3-4 days in the fridge, in a sealed container.
 But if you’ve used hard boiled eggs that already spent a few days in the fridge, take that into account.
 Reheat them very gently, in the microwave on 50% power.

 - Pinch salt and pepper

 - Place the butter in a small nonstick skillet.
 Heat over medium-high heat until melted.

 - Add the egg halves.
 Fry until golden-brown, about 2 minutes per side.
 If the butter browns too much, reduce heat to medium.

 - Season with salt and pepper and serve.